-A few people in the dingy, striped tent regarded the theatrical old man.
+A few people in the dingy tent regarded the theatrical old man.
 They were thinking about home.
 In a few minutes night would fall.
 Other sideshow tents were already being hastily dismantled, folded up.
-The Great Sampson, in his shiny top hat, had picked up a thin book covered with gold lettering and had shakily climbed into an open black box that resembled a coffin.
+The Great Sampson, in his black top hat, had picked up a thin book covered with gold lettering and had shakily climbed into an open black box that resembled a coffin.

-He ran his fingers through an ebony beard, which he had obviously curled and dyed.
-He opened the book as he faced the audience: several bored adults and one boy.
+The old man ran his fingers through an ebony beard, which he had obviously curled and dyed.
+He opened the shining book as he faced the audience: several bored adults and one boy.

 The Great Sampson took a deep breath.
+He hesitated.
 He visibly trembled.
-“And now, after years of struggle, after years of false starts and dead ends, after years and years of searching, my life’s greatest and only worthwhile achievement!
-Good bye!”
+“And now, after years of struggle, after years of false starts and dead ends, after years and years of searching: my life’s greatest and only worthwhile achievement!”

-He held up the strange shining book and read: “Minui fines vitae justo in aeternum!”
+He held up the shining book with gold lettering and read: “Minui fines vitae justo in aeternum!”

 The Great Sampson vanished.

-The carnival sideshow audience, like any audience, stood with jaded expectation on the crushed dirt floor.
+The carnival sideshow audience stood with jaded expectation on the crushed dirt floor.

 The people waited patiently for a minute, then two.